dotnet/corefx/Documentation/project-docs/glossary.md

 Windows Forms is an API provided by the .NET Framework (mostly in the `System.Windows.Forms` namespace) for creating desktop applications.
 Windows Forms provides an event-driven model for application development on top of the native loop-driven Win32 model.
 Mono has an implementation of Windows Forms, though it is not complete, since some parts of Windows Forms are tied to the Windows platform.

-Windows Forms is in maintenance mode currently.
+Windows Forms is in maintenance mode now.
 That means new features will generally not be added.

 ### Windows Presentation Foundation